 A little bit about me, Brent Budgor.
 Life does not always go the way you plan.
-Through my younger years till my senior year in high school, I was going to be an architect.
+Through my younger years till my senior year in high school and a couple years beyond in community college, I was going to be an architect.
 It was what I loved and studied for.

-Then, as a senior at Mission Viejo High School in 1977, I got a job as a “gopher” at Crown Valley Body Shop in Laguna Niguel, California.
-I worked for my then girlfriend’s father Bob Burke, pictured at right, for $3/hr, the big-time!
+But, as a senior in So Cal’s Mission Viejo High School in 1977, I got a job as a “gopher” at Crown Valley Body Shop in Laguna Niguel, Ca. I worked for my then girlfriend’s father Bob Burke, pictured at right, for $3/hr, the big-time!

-Before long, Mike Klaasen, the painter there, took me under his wing and taught me to spray lacquer.
-He was a great mentor and friend and the best painter I have ever run across.
-I realized before long that this was what I really wanted to do.
+Before long, Mike Klaasen, took me under his wing and taught me to spray lacquer.
+He was a great mentor and friend and the best painter I had ever seen.
+I realized before too long that this was what I really wanted to do.
 And so I dove into this profession head first, loving every minute.
-Pictured below, myself talking to Jim Buote, owner of this 1968 Shelby GT500, circa 1981
+Pictured below, myself talking to Jim Buote, owner of this 1968 Shelby GT500 I painted for him, circa 1981

 Over the subsequent years, I learned everything I could to be as good a painter as I could be.
 I did production painting, custom painting, restoration work, you name it.
 All during this time, I also became a car guy.
 And living in Southern California, that was easy.
 I drove all kinds of great old cars year round.

 As the years progressed, I got involved in restoring vintage vending machines, gas pumps, motorcycles, vintage pressed steel trucks and more, trying to put my “stamp” on my work in hopes of turning out a product that the owner could be proud of.

 Now, all these years after that wannabe architect that picked up a spray gun, I guess not much has really changed when it comes to my work.
 I still want to turn out a product you can be proud of at a fair price.
 Your satisfaction is extremely important to me.
 I just don’t know what I would do with myself if I could not paint.